voltrevo/emp-wasm/README.md

 ## Uncertain Changes

-For most of the changes I'm reasonably confident that I preserved behavior, but there some things I'm less confident about:
+For most of the changes I'm reasonably confident that I preserved behavior, but there some things I'm less confident about, including:

 - send and recv swapped for bob in `Fpre::generate` (see TODO comment)
 - after removing threading, I also moved everything to a single io channel